Sunday, July 30, 2017

 One last look.

 I then traveled to the Tenryu River, Nagano Prefecture, to visit the Tenryugawa Kudari, a downriver boat company which still uses traditional wooden boats.
 Believe it or not, they've experimented with a form of log raft tourists can ride (note the grab rails and bench).
-Taking passengers down a white water stream on something like this seems risky, but there is already a company in Wakayama Prefecture that does it.
+Taking passengers down a white water stream on something like this seems risky, but there is already a company in Wakayama Prefecture which does this.

 Lots of commerce historically ran downriver, and boats used the prevailing winds to help get back upstream.